mr-ih/IoT-Blockchain-System/hyperledger/ac-uk/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

 This is very similar to the `deployCC` command, it needs the name, and path.
 But also needs to have the port the chaincode container is going to use.
 As each container is on the `fabric-test` network, you might wish to alter this so there are no collisions with other chaincode containers.

 You should be able to see the contract starting in the monitoring window.
-There will be two containers running, one for org1 and one for org2.
+There will be two containers running, one for napier and one for edincollege.
 The container names contain the organization/peer and the name of the chaincode.

 To test things are working you can invoke the 'Contract Metadata' function.
 For information on how to work as different organizations see [Interacting with the network](https://hyperledger-fabric.readthedocs.io/en/latest/test_network.html#interacting-with-the-network)